The first time I got involved with Docker was three and a half years ago while I was still an undergraduate student.

-In regards to Go, do we need much effort to create a working image?
+In regards to Golang, do we need much effort to create a working image?
 Totally not!

-. ├── .editorconfig ├── Dockerfile # By placing the Dockerfile on the root │ # we can make it very simple - when executing │ # the `docker build` command from the root │ # the context of the build will carry all the │ # relevant Go files and dependencies (assuming │ # you have a `vendor` directory at least). ├── Makefile ├── VERSION ├── vendor ├── lib # a golang package │ ├── foo.go │ ├── foo_test.go │ ├── something.go │ └── something_test.go ├── anotherpackage # another go package │ ├── bar.go │ └── bar_test.go └── main.go # a `main` file so that one can reference # the project right from the repository name.
+. ├── .editorconfig ├── Dockerfile # By placing the Dockerfile on the root │ # we can make it very simple - when executing │ # the `docker build` command from the root │ # the context of the build will carry all the │ # relevant Go files and dependencies (assuming │ # you have a `vendor` directory at least). ├── Makefile ├── vendor ├── lib # A sample Golang package (you'd probably not call │ ├── foo.go # it `lib`, but something more meaningful). │ ├── foo_test.go │ ├── something.go │ └── something_test.go ├── anotherpackage # Another go package. │ ├── bar.go │ └── bar_test.go ├── main.go # The `main` package. └── VERSION

 Dockerfile and the